albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 1. Access the H2 Console ([http://localhost:8080/h2](http://localhost:8080/h2))

-   You need to use the same credentials as defined in the `application.yaml` file.
+   You need to use the same credentials as defined in the `application.yaml` properties file.

    | Name     | Value                    |
    | -------- | ------------------------ |